wnyc/django-crowdsourcing/docs/producers/options.rst

 **User**

-The user who submitted the submission is not necessarily required.
+If the person filling out the survey is logged in, crowdsourcing will set this field regardless of whether or not log in is required for the survey.

 **Ip address**

-Crowdsourcing pulls the IP Address from the http requrest which means that multiple users could have the same IP Address if they are behind a router.
+If the survey does not require logged in users and does not allow multiple submissions, crowdsourcing uses the ip address to stop multiple submissions.
+Crowdsourcing pulls the ip address from the http requrest which means that multiple users could have the same ip address if they are behind a router.

 **Submitted at**